-The term ‘House of Prayer’ comes from Isaiah 56 which Jesus quoted when he cleared the money changers out of the temple:
+The term ‘House of Prayer’ comes from the bible (the book of Isaiah, chapter 56) which Jesus quoted when he cleared the money changers out of the temple:

 On reaching Jerusalem, Jesus entered the temple courts and began driving out those who were buying and selling there.
 He overturned the tables of the money changers and the benches of those selling doves, and would not allow anyone to carry merchandise through the temple courts.
 And as he taught them, he said, “Is it not written: ‘My house will be called a house of prayer for all nations’?
 But you have made it ‘a den of robbers.’”

-Our primary desire is to create a space for seeking God.
+And so we take the name House of Prayer as an indication that our primary desire is to create space for seeking God.

 - A place set apart for being in God’s presence